 The circle of fifths is one of the most referenced diagrams in music theory, and for good reason.
 It organizes all twelve major and minor keys into a single visual pattern that reveals how keys relate to each other, how many sharps or flats they contain, and which chords naturally fit together.
 Once you understand it, a huge portion of music theory clicks into place.

 Imagine a clock face, but instead of numbers, each position holds a musical key.
-At the twelve o’clock position sits C major, the key with no sharps or flats.
 Moving clockwise, each step takes you up a perfect fifth (seven half steps), and each new key adds one sharp.
 Moving counterclockwise, each step takes you up a perfect fourth (or equivalently, down a fifth), and each new key adds one flat.

 The Clockwise (Sharp) Side